RobTillaart/LC7822/README.md

   - array sketch
   - use as a fast I2C switch?
   - use for light in a car (left/right blink)
   - audio muting
   - use as double pole switch, (disconnect 100%)
-- investigate compatibles LC78211/2/3
-  - optional add derived classes
+- add derived classes for compatibles LC78211/2/3

 #### Could